‘Defer Haryana Assembly polls, holidays could hurt voter turnout,’ BJP asks Election Commission

 The Hindutva party was anticipating defeat and making ‘childish arguments’ ahead of polling on October 1, Congress MP Deepender Singh Hooda said.

-The Bharatiya Janata Party on Saturday asked the Election Commission to defer the upcoming Haryana Assembly elections saying that a spate of holidays around the polling dates could lead to a low voter turnout.
+The Bharatiya Janata Party on Saturday asked the Election Commission to briefly defer the upcoming Haryana Assembly elections saying that a spate of holidays around the polling dates could lead to a low voter turnout.

 Elections to the 90-seat House are scheduled for October 1.
 The counting of votes will take place on October 4.